rdkit/shape-it/README.md

 ## Description

-Code for shape-it with openbabel3
+Code for shape-it with openbabel3 and rdkit

 ## INSTALL